Akamaaku/StoryLocke/StoryLocke1_TheEndOfEugene/Story/CH1.md

 After getting to the house, his mother glared at him from the window as she looks back and then another figure exited the house.
 His father Kukui, sighed before placing his hands ontop of Eugene's head.

 "Eugene, you're mother is going to get mad again.
-Probably bit off more than you can chew again...
+Probably bit off more than you can chew... again...
 I taught you so you can defend yourself, not to get into fights with everyone who challenges you.
-I know you hate to lose but you should know your limits."
+I know you hate to lose, but you should know your limits."
 Kukui sighed once more.

 "Father, you know me well enough already that I won't run unless I need to.
 That's why you should teach me some moves that work against Darkians."
 Eugene replied.